Muhammad Waseem: World title challenge

 On 9 April 2018, The Ring Magazine reported that Waseem would fight former IBF world champion Moruti Mthalane (35-2, 24 KOs) on the Manny Pacquiao vs. Lucas Mattyhsse undercard on 15 July in Kuala Lumpur, Malaysia for the vacant IBF flyweight title.
 Mthalane was the IBF king from 2009 to 2014, recording stoppage wins over Zolani Tete and Johnriel Casimero.
 The fight was originally scheduled to be an eliminator, until Donnie Nietes (41-1-4, 23 KOs) vacated on 11 April in order to make a full move to super flyweight.
 Speaking about the last year, Waseem said, "It has been a roller-coaster ride.
 I had troubles even after getting Pakistan the first WBC title, but I didn’t give up.
 And now this is my big chance, if it’s not the WBC title then it will be the IBF title."
 Waseem would become the first Pakistani boxer to challenge for an IBF world title.
 Waseem lost to Mthalane via unanimous decision thus failing to capture his first world title.
 Waseem dropped Mthalana with a powerful left hand in round 11 just as the round was coming to and end.
 Mthalane beat the count as the round ended.
 Mthlane controlled the bout from the start winning the early rounds by outworking Waseem.
 Waseem gave away most of the early rounds feeling out Mthalane.
 The fight changed in round 6 due to Waseem throwing and landing more shots.
 Mthalane came back strong in round 7.
 Between rounds 8 and 10, both boxers continued to trade, turning the fight into a near slugfest.
 Waseem came out strong in round 12 throwing many shots, likely knowing he may need a stoppage to win the bout.
 Mthalane took the shots well and began throwing shots of his own.
 Waseem absorbed the shots and began trading again.
 Despite Waseem rocking Mthalane in the closing stage, Mthalane managed to finish the bout standing.
 The three judges scored the bout 114–113, 114-113 and 116–110 in favour of Mthalane.

 2019

 On 22 November 2019, Waseem won a fight against Ganigan López at Caesars Palace, United Arab Emirates.
 This was Waseem's 11th professional career bout.

 On 19 December 2020, Waseem fought Jenny Boy Boca in his first professional bout in his home country of Pakistan.
-Waseem was winning each round convincingly, which culminated in an eighth-round TKO win, much to the delight of the home crowd.
+This fight was sanctioned by the Pakistan Boxing Council and promoted by AK Promotion by Amir Khan.
+Waseem dominated convincingly in each round, and the bout ended with him securing a TKO victory in the eighth round, much to the delight of the home crowd.